bombchus/z64-music-wiki/docs/vanilla-reference/seqplayer/seq-channel.md

 ## 0xBB: Set Chorus
 placeholder

-also called comb filter, the devs called it chorus; they are essentially the same thing with different names. equivalent to MIDI chorus to create a second delayed sample play in the channel. arg 1 defines the amount of delay to add(?), and arg 2 determines the chorus amount/volume(?). the effect is not 1:1 with midi chorus.
+also called comb filter, the devs called it chorus; they are essentially the same thing with different names. equivalent to MIDI chorus to create a second delayed sample play in the channel. arg 1 defines the delay as a codebook offset(?), and arg 2 determines the chorus amount/volume. the effect is not 1:1 with midi chorus.

-arg1 value must always have a second nibble value of `0`, the game will crash otherwise. only put data in the first nibble of the u8 byte.
+arg1 value should always have a second nibble value of `0`, the game will crash or produce static or robotic noise otherwise. only put data in the first nibble of the u8 byte.

 ## 0xBA: Set Gatetime Humanization
 bugged